dtjchen/spoken-command-processor/README.md

 The extensive labeling for the dataset made it a favorable one to use, as both phonetic and word labels for the speech files were provided with the data.
 Using those labels, we were able to perform framewise labeling and use this to train and test the data.

-### Keras*
+### Keras

-As stated, [Keras](https://github.com/fchollet/keras) is a deep learning library built on top of computational libraries that provides a high-level interface to add customizable layers based on a series of hyperparameters.
+As stated, [Keras](https://github.com/fchollet/keras) is a deep learning library built on top of other computational packages that provides a high-level interface to train and test neural networks.
+It provides a rich toolset to analyze the performance of an architecture, and a clean method of prototyping models.
+One method to develop a working network is to use the Sequential model, which allows one to add customizable layers and tune its hyperparameters.

-> Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.
-It was developed with a focus on enabling fast experimentation.
-Being able to go from idea to result with the least possible delay is key to doing good research.

-It provides a rich toolset to analyze the performance of an architecture.

 ## Command Interpreter